 What Will My Veterinarian Do?

-Once you’ve identified that you have a problem and take Fido to the veterinarian, there are a sequence of steps your veterinarian will take depending on your pup’s condition.
+Once you’ve identified that you have a problem and take Fido to the veterinarian, there is a sequence of steps your veterinarian will take depending on your pup’s condition.
 Next, we look at each step in greater detail to help you understand what to expect.

 Heart & Breathing Examination